Healthdirect Free Australian health advice you can count on.

 • Australian bat lyssavirus (ABLV) is a virus that can spread from bats to humans, causing serious illness.

-What are the symptoms of ABLV infection?
+What are the symptoms of Australian bat lyssavirus infection?

-ABLV symptoms are similar to those caused by rabies.
+Symptoms of Australian bat lyssavirus infection are similar to those caused by rabies.

 Symptoms may start at any time from a few days to several years after contact with the virus.